briangershon/setup-python-for-machine-learning/README.md

     # activate environment
     source env/bin/activate

-    # optionally upgrade pip and setuptools
+    # upgrade pip and setuptools
     pip install --upgrade pip
     pip install setuptools --upgrade

-    # install packages, for example:
+    # install popular ML packages
-    pip install pylint tensorflow scikit-learn
+    pip install pylint tensorflow scikit-learn matplotlib jupyter

+    # if you're doing image processing install Pillow (PIL fork)
+    brew install libtiff libjpeg webp littlecms
+    pip install Pillow

-    # optionally save all installed python packages into a file
+    # optionally save all installed python packages into a file...
     pip freeze > requirements.txt

-    # which can then be loaded via `pip install`
+    # ...which can then be loaded via `pip install`
     pip install -r requirements.txt

-## Setup Visual Studio Code

-Setup VS Code so that you can run your Python programs directly in the editor.

-- install pylint plugin
-- choose "Python: Select Interpreter" command and pick the virtual env one

-VS Code then nicely creates a `.vscode/settings.json` in your project which sets the pythonPath for you in your local env.

 ## Setup and Run Jupyter Notebooks

-If you have Python program that requires a visual component, say `matplotlib` you can edit, run and display via a Jupyter Notebook.
+Use Jupyter Notebook to edit and run your programs.
+This supports a nice mix of code, markdown docs, and visual elements like images and plots.

+    # install Jupyter
     pip install jupyter
-    pip install matplotlib

     # start Jupyter server
     jupyter notebook

     # open your `.ipynb` notebook file via Jupyter running in the browser

+## Setup Visual Studio Code

+If you want to use VS Code editor and run programs (that don't have a visual element):

+- install pylint plugin
+- choose "Python: Select Interpreter" command and pick the virtual env one

+VS Code then nicely creates a `.vscode/settings.json` in your project which sets the pythonPath for you in your local env.